icarus-sullivan/react-virtualizer/README.md

 # Usage

 ## Virtual
-The `Virtual` hides its children when it is no longer visible within the browser window.
+The `Virtual` component hides its children when it is no longer visible within the browser window.

 ```javascript
 import Virtual from '@sullivan/react-virtualizer';